 No work should be considered so important or valuable as to jeopardize the well-being of personnel, the environment, or the community.
 Planning and implementation of safety protocols to prevent laboratory-acquired infections and eliminate the spread of contamination must be part of every laboratory’s routine activities and biosafety manual.

-The handling of biological agents and recombinant DNA requires the use of precautionary measures dependent on the agents involved and the procedures performed.
+The handling of biological agents and recombinant/synthetic nucleic acid molecules requires the use of precautionary measures dependent on the agents involved and the procedures performed.
 The purpose of this manual is to provide information and guidance for use in conjunction with other resources for the evaluation, containment, and control of potentially biohazardous materials in laboratories.

 Principal Investigators and Laboratory Supervisory